-Council is proposing to adopt the Draft Kāpiti Coast District Council Dog Control Bylaw 2018 and the Draft Kāpiti Coast District Council Dog Control Policy 2018.
-We're also considering the feasibility of five sites across the District for future off-leash dog exercise areas.
+Council proposed to adopt the Draft Kāpiti Coast District Council Dog Control Bylaw 2018 and the Draft Kāpiti Coast District Council Dog Control Policy 2018.
+Council also considered the feasibility of five sites across the District for future off-leash dog exercise areas.

-Council is now inviting feedback on the Draft Bylaw, the Draft Policy, and the five sites that have been identified as possible locations for future off-leash dog exercise areas.
+Feedback was asked to be given on the Draft Bylaw, the Draft Policy, and the five sites that had been identified as possible locations for future off-leash dog exercise areas.

-To enable public understanding of (i) the review process, (ii) the proposed changes to the existing Bylaw and Policy, and (iii) the five sites that could potentially be developed as dog exercise areas, Council has developed:
+To enable public understanding of (i) the review process, (ii) the proposed changes to the existing Bylaw and Policy, and (iii) the five sites that could potentially be developed as dog exercise areas, Council provided the following material:

 Submissions will be heard on 25 October 2018.

 Dog Control Policy and Bylaw FAQs

 Did you know that we have more dog ownership per capita than anywhere else in the Wellington region?
 Just over 11% of our residents have at least one dog, so it’s important that our Dog Control Policy and Dog Control Bylaw work for both dog owners and those who don’t own dogs.

 To give you an idea of the kinds of things covered in the policy and bylaw, we’ve pulled together this collection of FAQs.
 These FAQs reflect the dog-related issues most commonly raised with the Council.